IntersectMBO/plutus/docs/plutus-core/Erasure-Merklisation.md

 type-level application, and the `iwrap` and `unwrap` operations, leaving only six kinds of AST node: variables, lambda abstraction, application, the `error` term, built-in constants, and names of built-in functions.
+(Note that the implementation diverges from the specification here.
+The specification says that we have a special term for application of built-in functions, and that these must always be fully applied; however the implementation just has a term for names of built-in functions, and these and lambda terms are applied using the same constructor, `Apply`.)

-There are versions of the CK and CEK machines which interpret this, giving identical results to the typed versions.
+There are versions of the CK and CEK machines which interpret untyped ASTs, and they give identical results to the machines for the typed version (modulo erasure of types).

 #### Removing names
 The names of variables and types in the AST are represented by the type